KiFelipe/TargetEX1/README.md

-O código esta no gitngore
+O código esta no arquivo fibonacci do primeiro ex1